The Thief and the Cobbler: Notes

-Production
+History

 Development and early production as Nasrudin (1964–1972)

 In 1964, Richard Williams, a Canadian animator living in the United Kingdom, was running an animation studio assigned to animate commercials and special sequences for live-action films.
 Williams illustrated a series of books by Idries Shah, which collected the tales of Mulla Nasruddin, a philosophical yet "wise fool" of Near Eastern folklore from the 13th century.
 Williams began development work on a film based on the stories, with Shah and his family championing production.
-Shah asked for 50% of the profits from the film, and his sister, author and folklorist Amina Shah, who had done some of the translations for the Nasrudin books, stated ownership of the stories.
 Production took place at Richard Williams Productions in Soho Square, London.
-An early reference to the project came in the 1968 International Film Guide, which noted that Williams was about to begin work on "the first of several films based on the stories featuring Mulla Nasruddin".
+In an early mention of the project, the 1968 International Film Guide told that Williams would soon begin work on "the first of several films based on the stories featuring Mulla Nasruddin".

 Williams took on television and feature film projects in order to fund his project, and work on his film progressed slowly.
-Williams hired veteran Warner Bros. animator Ken Harris as a chief animator on the project, which was then titled The Amazing Nasrudin.
-Roy Naisbitt was hired to design backgrounds for the film, and promotional art showed intricate Indian and Persian designs.
-In 1970, the project was re-titled The Majestic Fool.
-For the first time, a potential distributor for the independent film was mentioned–in this case, British Lion Film Corporation.
+Williams hired veteran Warner Bros. animator Ken Harris as a chief animator on the project, then titled The Amazing Nasrudin.
+Roy Naisbitt was hired as layout artist / art director for the film, and promotional art showed intricate Indian and Persian designs.
+In 1970, the production's name was changed to The Majestic Fool and British Lion Film Corporation became the earliest mentioned distributor candidate for the independent film.
 The International Film Guide noted that the Williams Studio's staff had increased to forty people for production of the feature.
 Williams gained further attention when he and the studio produced a TV adaptation of A Christmas Carol for Chuck Jones, which won the studio an Academy Award for Best Animated Short Film.

-Dialogue tracks for the film, now being referred to as just Nasrudin, were recorded at this time.
-Actor Vincent Price was hired to perform the voice of the villain Anwar, later renamed "Zigzag", originally assigned to Kenneth Williams.
-Price was hired to make the villain more enjoyable for Williams, as he was a great fan of Price's work and Zigzag was based on two people that Williams hated.
-In addition to Price, Sir Anthony Quayle was cast as King Nod.